 There are thousands of lawsuits pending against Ethicon today.
 Most are related to the Physiomesh but some lawsuits are directed at the Proceed and Prolene hernia systems.
 8 Lawsuits related to the Physiomesh have been consolidated into multidistrict litigation.

 There are more than 1,000 Physiomesh lawsuits filed throughout the United States in federal court.
-On June 2, 2017, the Judicial Panel on Multidistrict Litigation consolidated these cases into Multidistrict Litigation (MDL):
+On June 2, 2017, the Judicial Panel on Multidistrict Litigation consolidated these cases into the Ethicon Multidistrict Litigation (MDL):

 Other cases, however, are still pending in the NJ State court -- New Jersey is home to both Ethicon and Johnson & Johnson.
 Depending on the facts of each specific case, you may join the hernia mesh MDL or you may file separately in state court.

 If the questions of fact are the same when compared to those of the MDL, then your case -- if filed in a state court -- will be moved for diversity reasons to a district court at which time it will be moved to the MDL by the Judicial Panel.
 The same happens if your attorney files your lawsuit in a district court -- the Judicial Panel will remove it to the MDL.